muir/drbd-lxd/README.md

 END

 sudo chmod -R a+r /tftpboot
 ```

 You also need to [configure your DHCP server](https://help.ubuntu.com/community/DisklessUbuntuHowto).
 Note: follow the instructions there just for DHCP setup.
 You won't need NFS.

+There are also decent DHCP server setup instructions in
+`/usr/share/doc/syslinux-common/asciidoc/pxelinux.txt.gz`

 ## Other recipes